thomas0sae/koottali.app.github.io/pages/EULA.md

 Any use of the Licensed Application in violation of the foregoing violates this License Agreement and may result in, among other things, termination or suspension of your rights to use the Licensed Application.

 7. PUSH NOTIFICATIONS; LOCATION-BASED FEATURES
-   We may provide you with emails, text messages, push notifications, alerts and other messages related to the App and/or the Koottali services, such as enhancements, offers, products, events, and other promotions.
+   We may provide you with emails, text messages, push notifications, alerts and other messages related to the App and/or the NRI Meet services, such as enhancements, offers, products, events, and other promotions.
 After downloading the App, you will be asked to accept or deny push notifications/alerts.
 If you deny, you will not receive any push notifications/alerts.
 If you accept, push notifications/alerts will be automatically sent to you.
 If you no longer wish to receive push notifications/alerts from the App, you may opt out by changing your notification settings on your mobile device.
-With respect to other types of messaging or communications, such as emails, text messages, etc., you can unsubscribe or opt out by either following the specific instructions included in such communications, or by emailing us with your request at support@koottali.app
+With respect to other types of messaging or communications, such as emails, text messages, etc., you can unsubscribe or opt out by either following the specific instructions included in such communications, or by emailing us with your request at support@nrimeet.app

 The App may allow access to or make available opportunities for you to view certain content and receive other products, services and/or other materials based on your location.
 To make these opportunities available to you, the App will determine your location using one or more reference points, such as GPS, Bluetooth and/or software within your mobile device.
 If you have set your mobile device to disable GPS, Bluetooth or other location determining software or do not authorize the App to access your location data, you will not be able to access such location-specific content, products, services and materials.